 George Wylie, a retired Naval Officer and former United Airlines 767 Captain.
 He and his wife Cathy have three sons – two SLV graduates who are away at college, and a third who is attending SLV High School.
 George is passionate about public education and has been a long-time volunteer for many school, classroom and district related activities.
 He earned his B.A. at the University of Washington in Seattle, and his M.S. at the Naval Postgraduate School in Monterey.
 Term 2014-2018 Area 1 (5017B)

 The Board typically meets on the first and the third Wednesday of each month.
 Meetings begin at 6:00pm.
 Please check the district calendar to confirm meeting dates and times.
 Board Meetings are held in the Multi-Use Room at the District Office on the Quail Hollow campus, 325 Marion Avenue, Ben Lomond.
 See the Board Agendas and Minutes for more details.
-Serving the students of the San Lorenzo Valley

 The Board wants to hear your sentiments, questions and comments relating to the operation of the school and the education of our youth.

 Members of the audience may address the Board on matters of general interest or on specific agenda items.
 Those wishing to address the Board are requested to fill out a card with your name, town (city), and topic you wish to speak to.
 Those wishing to address specific items on the agenda may do so at the time the Board President calls for Public Comment.
 Those wishing to address items not on the agenda should do so during Community Participation.
+Cards should be turned in to the Executive Assistant to the Superintendent prior to the start of the Board Meeting.

 When you bring a question or concern to the Board, it may not be possible to receive an immediate reply.
 Some matters will be referred to administration for investigation and could be rescheduled for a future Board meeting if policy action is needed.
 If this is the case, you will be notified of the meeting date.
 By law, the Board may not take action on an item not on the agenda.